shefali92/shefali92.github.io/content/About/index.md

 In her spare time, she loves playing sports, particularly basketball and badminton and also expressing herself through [painting](/meta/art/).

 All opinions shared here are her own and don’t represent her employer.

-For any questions or inquiries, feel free to reach out via [email](mailto:shefaligrg92@gmail.com) :envelope: